-3. Every Summer from June until October there a free dance party with a live band under the Manhattan Bridge, called Live At the Archway of the park.
+3. Every Summer from June until September, there is a free dance party with a live band under the Manhattan Bridge, called Live At the Archway each Thursday.
 The music is varied from Jazz to Afro beats and always lively.
 Tell me that isn’t worth a visit to the park!

 4. Roller skating at Pier 2 …need I say more?
 I don’t think so!
 You can check out my aging body experience here.
 There are also days of free kayaking in the water next to the rolling skating rink, as well as seining in the water for local marsh creatures.

 5. To get the most spectacular views of the East River Harbor, take the NYC Ferry to or from Brooklyn Bridge Park Pier 1 and if you are lucky you’ll catch a wonderful sunset picture.